Airbnb Business Model

 How Airbnb works

-1. The hosts include in the Airbnb app all information about the space they are placing for rent, including the asking price
+- The hosts include all information about the space they are offering for rent — including the asking price — in the Airbnb app

-2. If available, Airbnb sends a photographer to the location to record high-quality photos of the place
+- If available, Airbnb sends a photographer to the location to shoot high-quality photos of the place

-4. Then, they make the reservation via a digital platform, without having to contact the host
+- Then, they make the reservation via the app, without having to contact the host

-5. The traveler makes the payment to Airbnb, including transaction fees
+- The traveler pays Airbnb, including the transaction fees

-8. Finally, both host and traveler can rate the experience and write reviews about it
+- Finally, both host and traveler can rate their experience and write reviews about it

 Airbnb is present in more than 190 countries, with more than 650,000 hosts and around 30 million reservations per year.